Consolelives/Map-Seg-Paddle-Linker/README.md

-# HM_Land Instance Segmentation using SAM Models
+# Map-Seg-Paddle-Linker

-This project was developed for the **HM Land Registry Data Science Challenge**.
-It performs high-resolution instance segmentation and reference detection from scanned land registry maps using:
+This project performs high-resolution instance segmentation and reference detection from scanned maps using:

 - **Segment Anything Models (SAM)** from Meta AI
 - **PaddleOCR**